Growing companies and innovation from the ground up

 - Visit a wide variety of organizations, including an incubator that helps scale startups, a medium-sized food manufacturer, a dairy farm, and a craft cidery and farm.

 - Learn how companies are scaling up their businesses with the help of incubators, small business development training, support from talented labour, educational institutions, and governments at all levels.

 - See the innovation and technology used to produce a variety of food and food products.

-Please note that this experience starts at 08:00 am.
 See below for dress code.

 Gather in the lobby of the Chelsea Hotel Toronto

 Board a coach bus and head to Food Starter, a non-profit organization that helps early-stage food processors commercialize and scale the development of their food products.
 On the way, learn about the Golden Horseshoe Food and Farming Alliance - why it was formed, who is involved, and what its goals are.

 Incubation and small business development in the cluster